Exporting: the basics

 Coronavirus (COVID-19): Support for exporters

-- On 1 April 2020, the Australian Government announced an increase in funding for the Export Market Development Grants (EMDG) scheme.
-Allowing exporters and small- and medium-sized businesses to get additional reimbursements for costs incurred in marketing their products and services around the world.
+- The Export Market Development Grants (EMDG) scheme funding has increased, allowing exporters and small- and medium-sized businesses to get additional reimbursements for costs incurred in marketing their products and services around the world.

 Global markets are vital to Queensland businesses.
 Every year, overseas trade and investment helps generate jobs and billions of dollars for our state economy.
 In fact, 1 in 5 jobs — 1 in 4 in the regions — is trade-related.